bespoken/bespoken-docs/dashboard/test-page.md

 Where `prompt` is the property that returns the main response content from the platform being tested: a transcription, a text message, a chatbot reply, etc., and `contains` represents a partial equality operator or, in other words, a substring search.
 In YAML format, the contains operator is represented by `:`.
 E.g., `prompt : "expected value"` would be valid if the response we get is "expected value" or "this is the expected value I got."

+You can also use data variables in expected values to verify that responses include the correct personalized information (e.g., `prompt : "Hello ${data.customer_name}"`).

 <!-- Other available operators are:
 - != Not equal to
 - \> Greater than